fabienmomey/Inline_Hologram_Reconstruction_by_Regularized_Inversion/README.md

 This toolbox implements Inverse Problems based algorithms dedicated to image reconstruction in digital in-line holographic microscopy (DHM).
 Theoretical aspects on DHM and inverse approaches are developed in a tutorial published in JOSA A [1], and this code constitutes a  demonstrator of the algorithms presented in this publication.

-Here is the main reconstruction script that can be executed as is, and can perform a reconstruction from in-line hologram data whose parameters (data and results saving paths, calibration, algorithm settings) have to be set in the file "parameters.m" (refer to it for more details).
+The main reconstruction scriptn, named `reconstruction_script.m`, can be executed as is, and can perform a reconstruction from in-line hologram data whose parameters (data and results saving paths, calibration, algorithm settings) have to be set in the file `parameters.m` (refer to it for more details).

 Summary
 -------